BleekerLab/PhenoFeatureFinder/README.md

 ## License

-`phloemfinder` was created by Lissy-Anne Denkers and Marc Galland.
+`PhenoFeatureFinder` was created by Lissy-Anne Denkers and Marc Galland, with input from Annabel Dekker, Valerio Bianchi and Petra Bleeker.
 It is licensed under the terms of the Apache License 2.0 license.

 ## Credits

-`phloemfinder` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).
+`PhenoFeatureFinder` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).

 ## Useful reading